Chart Color Schemes

 AreaSearch analysis reveals Watson significantly outperforming the majority of regions assessed nationwide

-The area offers limited local employment opportunities as indicated by Census data.
-In the past year, employment increased by 2.1%, labour force grew by 1.4%, and unemployment fell by 0.7 percentage points.
-This contrasts with ACT, where employment rose by 1.4%, labour force grew by 1.2%, and unemployment fell by 0.2 percentage points.
-As of 25-Nov, ACT employment grew by 1.19% year-on-year, adding 710 jobs, with an unemployment rate of 4.5%.
-National employment forecasts from May-25 project national growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Watson's employment mix suggests local employment should increase by 6.4% over five years and 13.2% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+The area offers limited local employment opportunities as indicated by the Census working population vs resident population count.
+Over a 12-month period ending September 2025, employment increased by 2.1% and the labour force grew by 1.4%, reducing the unemployment rate by 0.7 percentage points.
+In contrast, ACT's employment rose by 1.4%, labour force grew by 1.2%, and unemployment fell by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years nationally.
+Applying these projections to Watson's employment mix suggests local employment should increase by 6.4% over five years and 13.2% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment